Alwin-Lin/GCP-automation/README.md

 # GCB-automation
 This is a collection of tools to help you setup your android app project for  <a href="https://en.wikipedia.org/wiki/Continuous_integration">continuous build</a> by <a href="https://cloud.google.com/cloud-build/">google cloud build </a>

-## Getting started

-If this the first time, <a href="https://cloud.google.com/resource-manager/docs/creating-managing-projects">Create a new project</a> and grant acces to cloud storage.
 ## Installing
 Open up google shell and clone this
 ```